Ariz-Kazani/carleton-course-scheduler/README.md

-# Course Scheduler
+# Course Scheduler Prototype

-This is the beginning of the full project
+This is the prototype for the course scheduler, It was submitted as the COMP 3005 final project.